Before we begin. A disclaimer.

 My younger brother got excited.

-"Dude, they are gonna Epilepsy Blocker!
+"Dude, they are gonna buy Epilepsy Blocker!
 I can feel it.
 You are gonna be rich.
 How much you gonna ask for?"

 My luck had been a bit brutal lately, so I was accustomed to having low expectations.